-The Program Cost Summary portlet (Figure 6-7) displays an overview of program cost health based on rolled-up costs of the content (proposals, projects, and assets) in the program.
-The displayed figures include breakdown of labor and non-labor costs, total expenses set against baseline, and planned versus actual costs.
+The Program Cost Summary portlet ("Figure 6-7.
+Program Cost Summary portlet" below) displays an overview of program cost health based on rolled-up costs of the content (proposals, projects, and assets) in the program.
+The displayed figures include breakdown of labor and non-labor costs, total expenses set against baseline, and forecast versus actual costs.